-Grounding conservation in community rights
+Grounding conservation and development in community rights

 Community-first scoping